 In recent years, there has been a much greater awareness of the important role that patents play in legal, technology and business environments, with high profile patent battles between technology giants playing out in the courts (and the media) on a regular basis.
 As well as monitoring any infringement on a corporation’s novel ideas, knowing and studying global patent data is also an effective tool to avoid parallel developments and wasted R&D efforts in overcrowded research fields.
 With this in mind, Minesoft has designed a suite of patent information products and a global, searchable patent database.
 Users can easily search, review, analyse and share patent information across a corporation; effectively harness the knowledge found in patents, gain competitive intelligence and build on the ideas of others to drive innovation forward in all technology areas.
+Today, we will be looking at the patent landscape for avalanche rescue technology.

 To understand the ‘big picture’ that can be painted from an analysis of a set of patent data, it is worth first taking a step back to look at the individual patent.
 A glance at the anatomy of a patent reveals key information to be extracted.
 Firstly, technical information is available from the description, drawings & classification codes which describe in detail the technologies covered by the patent and can indicate a competitor’s research and development focus or the fields of expertise of their inventors for example.
 Secondly, business-specific information can be found in bibliographic or reference fields included on the patent document, such as the applicant name and filing data.
 Looking at geographical status – designated states for example – can provide insight into foreign markets of interest that sit outside restricted geographies and are therefore in the public domain and open for IP development.